Diego Pituca

-Diego Cristiano Evaristo (born 1 August 1992), known as Diego Pituca or simply Pituca, is a Brazilian footballer who plays for Japanese club Kashima Antlers.
-Mainly a defensive midfielder, he can also play as a left back.
+Diego Cristiano Evaristo (born 1 August 1992), known as Diego Pituca or simply Pituca, is a Brazilian footballer who plays for J2 League club V-Varen Nagasaki.
+Mainly a defensive midfielder, he can also play as a left-back.

 Club career

 Early career

 Pituca was born in Mogi Guaçu, São Paulo, and mainly represented Guaçuano and Itapirense as a youth.
 In 2011 he joined Mineiros, but failed to appear for the side during his spell.

 In 2011 Pituca returned to his native state, after agreeing to a contract with Brasilis.
 He made his debut for the club on 7 May of that year by starting in a 1–0 Campeonato Paulista Segunda Divisão away loss against his first club Guaçuano, and played his first campaign as a left back.

 On 11 January 2012, after being a regular starter for Brasilis, Pituca moved back to Mandi.
 He only scored his first senior goal on 3 March of the following year, in a 2–2 home draw against Sertãozinho; thirteen days later, however, he netted a brace in a 4–1 home routing of Marília.

 After two seasons as a starter, Pituca joined Matonense in April 2013.
 On 28 May 2014, he was loaned to União São João until the end of the year's Paulistão Segunda Divisão.